 - actions to inform and raise the environmental awareness of its staff.

-Environmental Policy and ISO 14001:2015 Environmental Management Standard
+Environmental Policy and Environmental Management System

 - managing resources optimally and undertaking actions aiming to reduce the environmental footprint;

-- complying with the applicable legislation;
+- complying with applicable international, European and national legislation;

 - informing and raising the environmental awareness of staff, associated agencies and society;

-- constantly evaluating environmental performance.
+- constantly evaluating environmental performance;